indre-idenfy/Documentation/pages/DirectProcessing.md

 # Direct processing

-This endpoint lets you upload customer photos automatically and start processing instantly.
+This endpoint lets you upload customer photos yourself and start processing instantly.
 The identification token is deactivated after this request.

 ### Sending request
 Send a *HTTP Post* request to: `https://ivs.idenfy.com/api/v2/process`<br>
 The request must contain *basic auth* headers where *username* is *api key* and *password* is *api secret*.<br>
-The request must contain JSON with optional and mandatory parameters:
+The request must contain JSON with these parameters:

 |      Key       | Required |              Explanation              |   Type   |                                     Constraints<img width=/>                                     |
 | -------------- | -------- | ------------------------------------- | -------- | ------------------------------------------------------------------------------------------------ |